datacarpentry/r-socialsci/_episodes/04-Data-visualisation-with-ggplot2.md

 ~~~
 {: .output}

+## Plotting with `ggplot2`

+The key to understanding `ggplot2` is to think about a figure as having layers.
+Figures are built step by step by adding new layers, which allows for a high
+degree of flexibility and customization.

-To build a ggplot, we need to:
+To intialize a ggplot, we use the `ggplot` function.
+This function lets R know

-- use the `ggplot()` function and bind the plot to a specific data frame using the
-      `data` argument
+that we are creating a new plot, and is used to specify the dataframe that
+contains the information we are interested in visualizing.

 ~~~